adesege/sails-generate-migrate/README.md

 ## Dependencies (optional)

-**Highly recommended** to use with `sails-hook-migrate` to create migration scripts from the command line.
+You may use with `sails-hook-migrate` to automatically run migrations when running `sails lift`

 ```sh
 npm i -S sails-hook-migrate`